Ah Beach Road – Melbourne cycling Mecca.

 Due to the massive distances of the last three options, most people ride to either Black Rock or Mordialloc; however you can turn around whenever you want!
 For this brief write up I will focus on the shorter distances, and in later weeks discuss the Two Bays Loop as it is a cracker.

 Black Rock has a nice roundabout which you can simply ride around, and Mordialloc has a nice pier and car park to stop and recuperate before starting the ride home.
 Black Rock, (or flat-rock to some) is a nice flat section of road which snakes its way south, through St Kilda, Brighton and Sandringham before coming into Black Rock.
 The Black Rock shopping prescient is often bustling in the morning with groups of cyclists sitting together sharing a yarn and latte.
-However once you pass through Black Rock the hills start rolling slightly, so the ride down to Mordialloc is a little more challenging but nothing insurmountable.
+However, once you pass through Black Rock the hills start rolling slightly, so the ride down to Mordialloc is a little more challenging but nothing insurmountable.

 To get to Beach Road I would recommend a few different ways through the city.
 Either Swanston Street (which is closed off for cars, just mind the trams), cross the Yarra River then down St Kilda Road, and once you reach the domain interchange make your way west towards the bay.
-Or, down William Street (there’s a nice bike lane here, following the road left then quickly right under the train line, passing Crown Casino, and following the road till you meet the City Road intersection.
+Or, down William Street (there’s a nice bike lane here, following the road left then quickly right under the train line, passing Crown Casino, and following the road, till you meet the City Road intersection.
 From here you can either turn right on City Road, which will eventually turn into Bay Street, which takes you to the very top of Beach Road.
 Or alternatively chicane across City Road at the intersection, and going down Moray Street until you meet Albert Road, from here head west until you meet beach road.

-Last option (and probably the safest) involves making your way to Docklands, and following the bike path all the way to Port Melbourne.
+The last option (and probably the safest) involves making your way to Docklands, and following the bike path all the way to Port Melbourne.
 This is very hard to describe so I’ve included a map about how to best navigate through docklands and around the DFO.
 If you continue along that bike path you’ll meet the water!

-Last few notes on Beach Road, while it’s a great place to ride for all levels of cyclists, sometimes boys and their egos tend to get a bit carried away with how quickly they are riding, and can come pass quite close.
+Last few notes on Beach Road, while it’s a great place to ride for all levels of cyclists, sometimes boys and their egos tend to get a bit carried away with how quickly they are riding and can come to pass quite close.
 To ride safely, ride in a single file use hand gestures when you’re changing direction, and let your fellow riders know of any upcoming obstacles.
 We’re all brothers and sisters out on the road after all!
-If you’re all unsure feel free to jump on the path, but remember that pedestrians also use this path so don’t hoon along at 30kph.
+If you’re all unsure feel free to jump on the path but remember that pedestrians also use this path so don’t hoon along at 30kph.

 Lastly, no matter the weather, there is always a headwind on the way home.
 Take that into account when you’re working out where you’d like to turn around (although, there is the train line running alongside quite a bit of it).